davidmcclure/litecoder/README.md

 ## Goals
 - Be fast.
 Lookups take ~20µs.
 - Work anywhere without hassle.
-The underlying data ships with the package, and gets pulled into memory when an index is loaded (~100m).
+The underlying data ships with the package and is small enough to fit in memory (~100m).
 Since everything sits in RAM, the library can be used in ETL and big data workflows involving billions of inputs.
-(And if you want, it's easy to access the underlying relational data in SQLite.)
-- First-class support for nicknames and abbreviations.
+- Comprehensive, curated support for nicknames and abbreviations.
 Eg, `Windy City` always means Chicago.
 - Favor precision over recall.
 Litecoder will miss some things, but when it returns a result, it should be trustworthy.
 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
 In these cases, do something simple and easy to reason about.

 ## Future
-- No support (yet) for extracting locations that are embedded inside of surrounding text.
+- Extract locations that are embedded inside of surrounding text.
 The assumption is that you've got a snippet of text that represents a location, and the goal is to figure out which one.
-- Nothing more granular than the city / town.
-(With the exception of NYC boroughs, which map to NYC.)
+- Include locations more granular than the city / town - major parks, venues, etc.
-- International cities + countries.
+- Include international cities + countries.

 ## Examples